k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/repair/_index.md

 ## What can I do in Reaper?

-To access Reaper, if you are running locally, navigate to http://repair.localhost:8080/webui/
+To access Reaper, if you are running locally, navigate to [http://repair.localhost:8080/webui/](http://repair.localhost:8080/webui/).

 ### Check the cluster’s health

-In the Reaper UI, notice way that the nodes are displayed inside the datacenter for the cluster.
+In the Reaper UI, notice how the nodes are displayed inside the datacenter for the cluster.

 ![OK](https://github.com/DataStax-Academy/kubecon2020/blob/main/Images/reaper1.png?raw=true)